Previously known by the working title “Faerie Tale.”

 During a power blackout, a frail and obviously poor old woman stops to ask for a glass of water from a back yard barbecue party.
 Given a good supper instead, she looks around the group, and tells them, “Be who and what you truly are.”

-An urban fantasy novel about self-identity and priorities
+A contemporary fantasy novel about self-identity and priorities

 Several days later, seven of the people from the barbecue find themselves inexplicably drawn into going out for a walk, despite the late hour.
 The summons leads them into the hands of a pair of wizards and their medium accomplice, who kidnap them into a bubble reality connected to the usual one only by a single doorway.